Run This Town: Chart performance

 In New Zealand, "Run This Town" debuted at number fourteen on the New Zealand Singles Chart on September 14, 2009, climbing to number ten the following week.
 In its third week, it fell to number thirteen but regained its peak position for the three weeks after.
 In its seventh total week on the chart, it made a new peak of number nine.
 It has received a Gold certification from the Recording Industry Association of New Zealand, for sales of 7,500 copies.

 In Canada, the song peaked at number six on the Canadian Hot 100.

 In the United Kingdom, "Run This Town" entered at number one on the UK Singles Chart on September 6, 2009 ― for the week ending date September 12, 2009 ― with sales of 62,000 copies.
 The feat gave Jay-Z his first number one single in Britain as a lead artist and fourth overall, following his feature on Rihanna's "Umbrella" (2007) and his wife Beyoncé's "Déjà Vu" (2006) and "Crazy in Love" (2003).
 It marked the third number one singles in that country for both Rihanna and Kanye West.
 For Rihanna, "Run This Town" gave her number ones on the chart in three consecutive years, following "Take a Bow" (2008) and "Umbrella" and followed West's chart leaders "American Boy" featuring Estelle (2008) and "Stronger" (2007).

 Throughout the rest of Europe, the song also performed well, reaching the top five in Ireland and Norway and the top ten in the Czech Republic, Sweden and Switzerland.
-It also reached the top twenty in Denmark and Germany.
+It also reached the top twenty in Denmark and Germany, top thirty in Hungary and top forty in France.